Vyzer encrypts data at rest and in transit.

 Does Vyzer sell my data?

-If I delete my data, is it really deleted or can it be restored from backup?
+If I delete my data, is it truly gone or can it be restored from a backup?

 Do we conduct external security audits?